Building Containers for HPC

 scp quill.sif USERNAME@hoffman2.idre.ucla.edu:

-In the previous slides, we created a SIF file (quill.sif), then transfer (scp) them to Hoffman2.
+In the previous slides, we created a SIF file (quill.sif), then transfer (scp) the container to Hoffman2.

 Instead of this, we can upload our container to a Container Registry.